 Ankit Gupta is a queer feminist and sex worker activist passionate about sexual and reproductive health and rights, especially for people from marginalized communities, including queer and trans people and sex workers.
 Ankit is passionate about working with funders and supporting organizations, especially in Global South who are advancing human rights of marginalized populations.
-Ankit works as the Strategic Advisor for AmplifyChange Fund, and previously served on the Program Advisory Committee (PAC) of Red Umbrella Fund.
+Ankit works as the Program Officer for Global Fund for Women and previously served on the Program Advisory Committee (PAC) of Red Umbrella Fund.
 They were a member of Youth Coalition for Sexual and Reproductive Rights (YCSRR) and served on the Board of Directors of Sex Workers Outreach Project (SWOP) – USA, a social justice network dedicated to fundamental human rights of people involved in the sex trade.
 They serve on the Advisory Group to The Guttmacher-Lancet Commission on Sexual and Reproductive Health and Rights.

 Kay Thi Win works for the Asia Pacific Network of Sex Workers (APNSW) as a Regional Coordinator.
 Before joining to APNSW, she worked as a Senior Program Manager of the Targeted Outreach Program in Population Services International in Myanmar for 9 years.
 Kay Thi has over 14 years of experiences establishing comprehensive nationwide HIV prevention, care and support services for male, female and transgender sex workers in Asia and Pacific.
 She is also the founder and technical adviser of AMA, the country-wide Sex Worker Network in Myanmar.
 Kay Thi volunteers for the Global Network of Sex Workers project (NSWP) as Vice President and Association Women Rights in development (AWID) as a Board Member.
 Furthermore, she has extensive experience working with HIV stakeholders, including governments, civil society organizations, and policy makers in health sectors for key populations.